Jim Grant gets his hands on the Arsenal SLR-107UR AK Carbine. Keep reading to find out if this compact rifle is better than American AKs?

 U.S.A. -(AmmoLand.com)- There was a time when high-quality mil-spec AK carbines like the Arsenal SLR-107UR could be purchased for around a thousand dollars; sadly that time has definitely passed.
 The good news is that although these guns are no longer inexpensive, they can still be found.
 But what exactly makes an AK worth $2,000?

 Before we get into the review and evaluation, let’s take a look under the dust cover and at the history of Bulgarian assault rifles to better understand this little Arsenal AK carbine.

 For those of you new to the AK, or even Arsenal’s offerings, the SLR portion of the 107UR designates the gun as having Bulgarian origins, while older SGL models were built off Russian Saiga sporting carbines.
 If you want one of the latter, save your pennies.
-After Obama cut off Russian imports in 2014 in response to the Russian annexation of the Crimea, prices have steadily soared on all SGL rifles.
+After Obama cut off Russian imports in 2014 in response to the Russian annexation of Crimea, prices have steadily soared on all SGL rifles.

 But back to the gun’s origins.

-The Arsenal SLR-107UR is basically a civilian legal version of the Bulgarian select-fire AR-SF chambered in 7.62x39mm – but that’s not an entirely true statement.
+The Arsenal SLR-107UR is basically a civilian legal version of the Bulgarian select-fire AR-SF chambered in 7.62x39mm round – but that’s not an entirely true statement.
 Stay with me, it gets pretty confusing.

 See, Bulgaria stopped producing stamped-receiver AK carbines more than two decades ago as part of their adoption of NATO-standard 5.56mm ammo.

 Because the Bulgarian military-industrial complex never completely tooled up their 7.62mm AK line for stamped receiver production – at least for domestic use.
 Though they did build several 100-series AKs in 7.62mm, 5.45mm, and 5.56mm for export, but that’s another story entirely.